SplashSync/Wordpress/readme.txt

 If WooCommerce is you main site, orders and invoices can be automatically imported from your others E-Commerce, point-of-sale, or any other applications you may connect!

 Your financial analytics is easier... and with no efforts.

+= Already Compatible Applications =

+This plugin will proviode Splash Connector for Wordpress base and WooCommerce Plugin.

+You can use it to synchronize Wordpress and Woocomemrce with any of other Splash compatible application: Dolibarr, PrestaShop, Magento, Sylius, MailChimp, MailJet.

+= Comming Soon =

+We are working hard to extend Splash system to new platform.
+Our roadmap for next months: Shopify, Akeneo PIM, OpenCart, SendInBlue, Mautic CRM, vTiger, and more...

 == Installation ==